basicReed/Flash-Feed/README.md

 ## Description

 This full-stack application which will be used to connect with other users through post, comments and other forms or interaction.
+This project has no intention of being for real jobs or commercial use.
+This is purely a personal project.

 ## How To Get Started